-The time limits and deadlines for the various types of motions vary from state to state, so please check with your DUI defense lawyer to see what motions may be right in your case, and when they will need to be filed.
+The time limits and deadlines for the various types of pretrial motions vary from state to state.
+Please check with your DUI defense lawyer to see what motions may be right in your case.
+Also, when the need to file the motions.

 Make sure you cooperate with your lawyer by providing to them all the information necessary to assess the merits of any substantive or procedural DUI motion the lawyer may be considering.

-Let's look at a couple of hypothetical situations to illustrate the skill and thought that must go into any decision to bring a motion in a DUI case:
+Let's look at a couple of hypothetical situations to illustrate the skill and thought that must go into any decision to bring pretrial motions in a DUI case: